-International funds also gives you a cost-effective way as a benefit to share your own shares in many different companies.
+International funds also give you a cost-effective way as a benefit to sharing your own shares in many different companies.

-International stock funds invest in companies which are situated outside of the US.
+International stock funds invest in companies that are situated outside of the US.

-In such investment 65% is for domestic equities and 35% for the international equities.
-This option is considered good for the Indian investors because Indian markets are doing well and also the returns from these investments become tax free after one year.
+In such investment 65% is for domestic equities and 35% for international equities.
+This option is considered good for the Indian investors because Indian markets are doing well and also the returns from these investments become tax-free after one year.

 Feeder investments are meant to invest through a feeder route into a particular country or reign.
-In this these funds are invested in another international fund and which in turn directly invests in the foreign stocks.
+These funds are invested in another international fund and which in turn directly invests in the foreign stocks.

-This is an investment which is done on the basis of a particular theme of a sector or an industry.
+This is an investment that is done on the basis of a particular theme of a sector or an industry.

 In this fund, investment is predominantly done in a single industry, sector or region all over the world.
 For instance, one can invest in natural gas companies, financial companies, energy companies etc.

-The performance of these funds are directly linked with the performance of the industries.
+The performance of these funds is directly linked with the performance of the industries.

 This is because there is no sectoral or industry-wise diversification in this type of investment fund.

-The specialty funds are considered as a high-risk investment due to high concentration risk involved with it.
+The speciality funds are considered as a high-risk investment due to the high concentration risk involved with them.

-The potential return from specialty fund doesn’t offset the present risk at hand for the investor.
+The potential return from a speciality fund doesn’t offset the present risk at hand for the investor.

 There are three types of Specialty funds-

-These funds are considered as twisted form of mutual funds.
+These funds are considered as a twisted form of mutual funds.